danielquinn/pyletheia/docs/setup.rst

 * `FFmpeg`_: used to read & write audio & video files.
 * `exiftool`_: used to read & write image files.

-The Installing both of these is easy on any platform though, even Windows ;-)
+Installing both of these is easy on any platform though, even Windows ;-)

 The download & installation instructions for your operating system of choice can be found on their respective project pages.
 Once that's finished, and you